aldogutierrez/NetworkManagementToolkit/ARP.md

 # 8. What is a gratuitous ARP?

-- We ARP ourselves, to update the MAC address.
-That way, everyone that has ARPed and cached our MAC address updated theirs
+- We ARP ourselves, to update everyone else's MAC address.
+That way, everyone that has ARPed and cached our MAC address, updates theirs

-- Because everytime we use ARP and get a successfull response, two ARP caches get updates, **ours** and our **target**
+- Everytime we use ARP and get a successfull response, two ARP caches get updated, **ours** and our **target**

 - It works just like broadcasting your identity so that everyone that has cached your MAC, can update their table

 # 9. What is ARP poisoning?

-- Man-In-The-Middle attack
+- ARP poisoning is a type of **Man-In-The-Middle attack**

-- You mask yourself as the router and ask for a specific host to store your MAC address
+- First, you mask yourself as the router (in the eyes of the victim host) and ask them to store your MAC address
+- Then, you mask yourself as the host (in the eyes of the router) and ask the router to cache your **fake** MAC address
     - Eventually, all their traffic gets forwarded to you

 ![](https://www.imperva.com/learn/wp-content/uploads/sites/13/2020/03/thumbnail_he-ARP-spoofing-attacker-pretends-to-be-both-sides-of-a-network-communication-channel.jpg)

 # 10. How does the receiver of an ARP response know that it got valid data?

+- ARP is an extremely insecure protocol, and in reality, we are never really sure that the response we get belongs to the desired host